 1.5.10 All staff involved in providing NHS services should have demonstrated competency in relevant communication skills.

 1.5.11 Give the patient information, and the support they need to make use of the information, in order to promote their active participation in care and self-management.

 1.5.12 Give the patient both oral and written information.

 1.5.13 Give the patient information in an accessible format, at the first and subsequent visits.
 Possible formats include using written information, pictures, symbols, large print, Braille and different languages.

 1.5.14 Explore the patient's preferences about the level and type of information they want.
 Based on this, give the patient (and their family members and/or carers if appropriate) clear, consistent, evidence-based, tailored information throughout all stages of their care.
 This should include, but not be limited to, information on:

-their condition and any treatment options
+their condition (or conditions) and any treatment options

 where they will be seen